YoinkBird/cyclesafe/report/outline.md

 models are incorrect

+# Future Work
+## Data Sources
+Use data from strava,mapmyride,etc to find the most common routes (among the users of these apps) and correlate with crash data

 # Acknowledgements
 <!-- Thank the people who have helped to successfully complete your project, like project partners, tutors, etc. -->
 Source For Outline: